 This doesn’t mean that tracking will be a thing of the past altogether.
 It means that they won’t be found in snow, instead perhaps in mud.
 Though the year 2020 brings many changes to our Canadian winter experience this year, we will still be lucky enough to have snow on the ground (in most places) and we should embrace the cold while its here.
 There is nothing like walking through a forest.
 On a hike at Awenda Provincial Park, I remember being surrounded by a blanket of untouched, white snow and towering trees.
 Everything was completely silent and still other than snowflakes floating down.
 The whole scene appeared to be slow-motion.

-Miranda joined Ontario Nature in November 2020.
-Along with this role, she is the executive director of The Community Climate Council.
-She holds a Master’s of environmental studies from York University where she studied the opportunities and challenges of Instagram use in biodiversity conservation.
+Miranda is the executive director of The Community Climate Council, and the digital engagement senior coordinator at Environmental Defence.
+She holds a Master's of environmental studies from York University where she studied the opportunities and challenges of Instagram use in biodiversity conservation.
 She also researched ecosystem-based disaster risk reduction.
 Miranda is an experienced environmental educator and public speaker who enjoys hiking, yoga, and tutoring French in her spare time.